-Whether they’re eating hours before a workout, or scarfing something down after a workout, the best breakfast foods for athletes and breakfast for athletes in training are going to be easy to prepare and nourishing.
+Whether they’re eating hours before a workout, or scarfing something down after a workout, the best breakfast for athletes is going to be easy to prepare and nourishing.

-Choices may vary depending on whether they’re looking for breakfast for athletes trying to gain weight vs those more focused on performance.
+Choices may vary depending on whether they’re trying to gain weight vs those more focused on performance.

 Many athletes prefer smoothies, so if you’re looking that route, check out the best breakfast smoothies for athletes.

 Lastly, it’s important that athletes practice breakfast before a competition to ensure their gut can handle it without adverse symptoms – the last thing you want is to feel sick during your competition.